akuafo/toukun/README.md

 To get started, follow these steps from the terminal command line:
 - Clone this project: git clone https://github.com/akuafo/toukun.git
 - Navigate into the directory: cd toukun
-- Install the OpenAI Python package tiktoken:  pip install tiktoken
+- Install the tiktoken package from OpenAI:  pip install tiktoken
 - Open the terminal and run the scripts listed below

 Table of contents: